-- We advise you to exercise normal safety precautions in Croatia.
+- We advise you to exercise a normal safety precautions in Croatia.

-- Australians have been severely injured after jumping off rocks and cliffs into the sea along the coast of Croatia.
-Your travel insurance may not cover injuries sustained from cliff jumping or diving.
+- Australians have been severely injured after jumping off rocks and cliffs into the sea especially in Split, Dubrovnik and off the coast of the Dalmatian islands.
+While warning signs and safety barriers may not be in place, the dangers are clear.
+Your travel insurance may not cover injuries sustained from cliff jumping and diving, or while engaging in other dangerous activities.
 You should carefully check the details of your insurance policy.

 - You should avoid large gatherings of people and protests as they may become violent.

 - There is a serious problem of unexploded landmines in many parts of Croatia.
-Mines are generally signposted.
+Mined areas are generally signposted.
 You should not stray from known roads and safe areas.
 You can check the latest information on known and suspected mine areas with the Croatian Mine Action Centre.
-You should not travel away from known safe areas.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy.

 - register your travel and contact details, so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued

 - follow us on Facebook and Twitter.